richardreiter/melo-merch/README.md

 - As a Site User I can register for an account so that I have my personal account information.
   - User clicks on the navigation bar's icon "My Account", "Register".
-  - User fills out sign up form (validation in place), press sign up.
+  - User fills out the sign up form (validation in place), press sign up.
   - The page and a toast message tell the user a confirmation email was sent.
   - User checks their email inbox and click on the link to confirm the email.
-  - User is finally fully registered and able to login.
+  - User is now fully registered and able to login.

-- As Site User I can login/logout of my account so that I have access to my account profile details and previous orders.
+- As a Site User I can login/logout of my account so that I have access to my account profile details and previous orders.
-  - Users are able to log in clicking on the navigation bar's icon "My Account", "Login/Logout" and view previous orders in the profile tab in the "My Account", "My Profile".
+  - Users are able to log in by clicking on the navigation bar's icon "My Account", "Login/Logout" and view previous orders in the profile tab in the "My Account", "My Profile".

 - As a Site User I can recover my password in case I forget it so that I can regain access to my account.
   - User goes to the login page.
   - User clicks on "Forgot Password?"
-  - User fills out their email address and click on "Reset My Password".
+  - User fills out their email address and clicks on "Reset My Password".
-  - User checks their email inbox and click on the link to reset and choose a new password.
+  - User checks their email inbox and clicks on the link to reset and choose a new password.

 - As a Site User I can personalise the user profile so that I can view my order history/confirmations/save my billing information.
   - Users clicks on the navigation bar's icon "My Account", "My Profile" and view order history/confirmation/save billing address.